PLEASE NOTE: All of our DJ Courses run for 12 hours over 4 weekly sessions of 3 hours per week.

 Delivered by resident Melbourne DJ Leroy Amphlett and renowned Australia DJ / Producer Lance Harrison in an intimate setting of only 1-5 students, SOS DJ sets out to simplify the process of DJing and ensure you're capable behind the decks no matter what the set-up.
-In doing so we use a combination of 2 Technics SL1200s, 2 Pioneer CDJ 2000s, A Pioneer DJM900 mIxer and an Allen and Heath XONE92 DJ mixer.
-We also use a combination of software including Pioneer Rekordbox, to best represent the set up most used by club DJs.
+In doing so we use a combination of 2 Technics SL1200s, 2 Pioneer CDJ 2000s, A Pioneer DJM900 mIxer, 2 Traktor controllers and an Allen and Heath XONE92 DJ mixer.
+We also use a combination of software including Pioneer Rekordbox and NI Traktor software, to best represent the set up most used by club DJs.

 The course is suitable for beginners and/or those wanting to learn the fundamentals of DJing.
 This course is the perfect place to start if you're new to DJing, but depending on the experience of our students we can also cover more advanced techniques of hardware and software.
 Please contact the school if you have any specific needs or requirements.